Marco75116/health_pass19_reader/README.md

 In this Repository there are scripts that allow you to create a qrcode, customize it and read it.

+I used the following libraries : qrcode,cv2,flynn and base45.

 I thought it would be nice to see this for outside events or to integrate it into my future projects.
 Then I decided to read the information in the Health Pass 19 and I realised that the data is encoded.
 I have made some investigations and I found this website https://danstonpass.fr/# which explains the way to get readable our informations.